Groundhog Day: Similar customs

 In Croatia and Serbia, Orthodox Christians have a tradition that on February 2 (Candlemas) or February 15 (Sretenje, The Meeting of the Lord), the bear will awaken from winter dormancy, and if it sees (meets) its own shadow in this sleepy and confused state, it will get scared and go back to sleep for an additional 40 days, thus prolonging the winter.
 Thus, if it is sunny on Sretenje, it is a sign that the winter is not over yet.
 If it is cloudy, it is a good sign that the winter is about to end.

 Similarly in Germany, on the June 27, they recognize the Seven Sleepers' Day (Siebenschläfertag).
 If it rains that day, the rest of summer is supposedly going to be rainy.
 As well, in the United Kingdom, July 15 is known as St. Swithin's day.
 It was traditionally believed that, if it rained on that day, it would rain for the next 40 days and nights.

+Also in Catalonia, Candlemas was traditionally identified in mountainous areas of Catalonia as the date that bears awake from hibernation: Per la Candelera, l'ós surt de l'ossera ("on Candlemas, the bear leaves its den").

 Popular culture

 The holiday gained more prominence, particularly internationally, with the release of the 1993 comedy film Groundhog Day with Bill Murray and Andie MacDowell.
 The film became the 13th highest grossing of the year, with over $70 million at the box office.
 Over time, the film became a cult classic and significantly increased awareness and attendance at Groundhog Day events.

-The holiday's origins also plays a prominent role in the 1979 Rankin/Bass holiday special Jack Frost, where groundhog prognosticator Pardon-Me Pete's shadow is actually manipulated by Jack Frost, initially so Jack could buy more time to use his wintery magic to protect January Junction from the villain, but over the years since, has become a proper agreement between the two to give Jack more time for wintery fun in exchange for Pete getting extra hibernation time.
+The holiday's origins also play a prominent role in the 1979 Rankin/Bass holiday special Jack Frost.
+Groundhog prognosticator Pardon-Me Pete's shadow is manipulated by Jack Frost to buy more time to use his wintery magic to protect January Junction from the villain.
+Over the years since there has become a proper agreement between the two to give Jack more time for wintery fun in exchange for Pete getting extra hibernation time.